lindbrook/packageRank/README.md

 ```

 However, depending on *where* you make this request, you may not get the
-data you expect: in Honolulu, USA, you will; in Sydney, Australia, you
+data you expect.
+In Honolulu, USA, you will but in Sydney, Australia you
 won’t.
 The reason is that you’ve somehow forgotten a key piece of
 trivia: RStudio typically posts yesterday’s log around 17:00 UTC the
 following day.